Mikuel210/SYNAPSE/README.md

 - ✔ Interact DIRECTLY with the interpreter
 - ✔ Modify the RUNNING PROGRAM in real time

+Whereas in other languages these features are hacks, in RUNTIME, they're expected.
 Let's unleash the power computers are ACTUALLY capable of...

 - ✔ Self debugging code
 - ✔ Self evolving neural networks